ZeissIQS/zeiss-inspect-addon-api/doc/howtos/app_file_format/app_file_format.md

 ## Introduction

-💡 An ZEISS INSPECT App file (extension: *.zapp) is a ZIP archive with pre-defined folder- and filenames.
+💡 An ZEISS INSPECT App file (extension: *.addon) is a ZIP archive with pre-defined folder- and filenames.

 While an App file will be created and modified with the App Editor in most cases, it can also be unzipped/edited/zipped manually if necessary.